 Nothing was moved between these two shots.
 I simply took them from different positions.
 As you can see, looking down on an object gives you a much less personal feel than shooting from the object’s level.
 Take a few minutes to walk around your photo subjects before you pick up your camera.
 And feel free to take 47 shots of the same scene if you want!
 Sometimes a slight angle adjustment can take a photo from average to epic.

 You don’t have to spend a fortune to edit your photos, as there are some great FREE photo editing programs out there.
 Many people use PicMonkey.
 Personally, I prefer PhotoScape.
 There are tons of film effects, filters, and other fun options to really enhance your photos.
 Watch what happen when 2 simple edits are applied to this photo:

 Both pictures are blog worthy, but the point is: you can really change the look of your photos with free effects.
 It all depends on what you are trying to communicate to your readers.
 So download a free photo editing program and test out the settings to see what you can come up with.
 It can really flare up the character of your pics.

 Even a novice can begin taking awesome photos by following these 5 simple tips.
-Let me know if you have other questions about taking great shots for your blog, and don’t forget to subscribe to receive more great tips!
+Let me know if you have other questions about taking great shots for your blog, and don’t forget to subscribe to receive more helpful mommy blogger tips!